Self-control: Counteractive

-Desire is an affectively charged motivation toward a certain object, person, or activity, but not limited to, that associated with pleasure or relief from displeasure.
-Desires vary in strength and duration.
+Desire is an affectively charged motivation toward a certain object, person, or activity, often, but not limited to, one associated with pleasure or relief from displeasure.
+Desires differ in their intensity and longevity.
 A desire becomes a temptation when it impacts or enters the individual's area of self-control, if the behavior resulting from the desire conflicts with an individual's values or other self-regulatory goals.
-A limitation to research on desire is the issue of individuals desiring different things.
-New research looked at what people desire in real world settings.
-Over one week, 7,827 self-reports of desires were collected and indicated significant differences in desire frequency and strength, degree of conflict between desires and other goals, and the likelihood of resisting desire and success of the resistance.
+A limitation to research on desire is that people desire different things.
+In research into what people desire in real world settings, over one week 7,827 self-reports of desires were collected, including differences in desire frequency and strength, degree of conflict between desires and other goals, and the likelihood of resisting desire and success of the resistance.
 The most common and strongly experienced desires are those related to bodily needs like eating, drinking, and sleeping.

-Desires that conflict with overarching goals or values are known as temptations.
-Self-control dilemmas occur when long-term goals and values clash with short-term temptations.
+Self-control dilemmas occur when long-term goals clash with short-term outcomes.
 Counteractive Self-Control Theory states that when presented with such a dilemma, we lessen the significance of the instant rewards while momentarily increasing the importance of our overall values.
 When asked to rate the perceived appeal of different snacks before making a decision, people valued health bars over chocolate bars.
 However, when asked to do the rankings after having chosen a snack, there was no significant difference of appeal.
 Further, when college students completed a questionnaire prior to their course registration deadline, they ranked leisure activities as less important and enjoyable than when they filled out the survey after the deadline passed.
 The stronger and more available the temptation is, the harsher the devaluation will be.